-The Allergy and Immunology at Penn fellowship program aims to train fellows armed with various talents and contributions (including one or more of the careers below).
+The Allergy and Immunology fellowship program at Penn aims to train fellows armed with various talents and contributions (including one or more of the careers below).
 Our goal is to:

 - Produce faculty who will be leaders in academic medicine - as academic clinicians, clinician educators or physician scientists

-- Train fellows for a career of clinical, basic science or translational research in the field of Allergy and Immunology
+- Train fellows for a career of clinical, basic science or translational research in field of Allergy and Immunology

 - Train fellows dedicated and well-equipped to lead initiatives in systems and practice improvement – in any setting – including in academic medicine, private practice or industry

 - Produce graduates who are committed to teaching and leading future generations of trainees

 - Produce practitioners who are experts in a broad spectrum of diseases including immunologic disease